Different types of ULIP charges

 - be supported by the insurer's own experience, where applicable.

-6. Other Charges
+Other Charges

 Take a look at some other types of charges available in ULIP:

-● Partial withdrawal charge
+Partial withdrawal charge

 This fee is imposed on the unit fund when a partial withdrawal from the fund occurs within the contractual period.

-● Miscellaneous charges
+Miscellaneous charges

 This fee is imposed for any modifications within the contract, such as increasing the sum assured, redirecting premiums, or changing the policy term.
-It's represented as a fixed amount and deducted by canceling units, only occurring at the time of alteration.
+It's represented as a fixed amount and deducted by cancelling units, only occurring at the time of alteration.

-1. Master the art of fund-switching
+Master the art of fund-switching

 The term fund-switching refers to shifting from one fund to another.
 This is one special feature that can help you in managing your fund in a way that suits your investment goals.

-2. Manage the overall risk in the portfolio:
+Manage the overall risk in the portfolio

 There are some specified investment strategies that help the policyholder to manage the overall risk of the portfolio based on the asset allocation, risk profile and financial goals.
 Opting for these strategies could be helpful for the policyholder to manage the total risk of the entire ULIP portfolio.

-3. Do not delay investing
+Do not delay investing

-Also, since the mortality cost of a young individual may be lesser than that of an older person2, you will be able to get a higher amount of money for investment at the same level of coverage as compared to an older individual.
+Also, since the mortality cost of a young individual may be lesser than that of an older person, you will be able to get a higher amount of money for investment at the same level of coverage as compared to an older individual.

-4. Stay invested
+Stay invested

 To make the most of the power of compounding, it is best to remain invested.
 Also, since some of the charges are front-loaded¹, ULIPs tend to become cheaper when invested for a long time.

-5. Top-up the policy when possible
+Top-up the policy when possible

-You can top up your ULIP and invest any surplus amount to increase the chance of ULIP generating returns and also get a proportionately higher sum assured.
+You can top up your ULIP and invest any surplus amount to increase the chance of ULIP generating returns and get a proportionately higher sum assured.
 Just remember to keep the annualized premium including top-up premium should be less than 10% of the capital sum assured at all times in order to avail maturity tax exemptions under section 10(10D) assuming policy is on or after 1 April 2012.

-6. Pay the premiums on time
+Pay the premiums on time

 Paying the premium for ULIP is a must to continue the plan.
 Failing to pay the premium on time can constrain the benefits and the policy could also lapse.
 Also, a delay in payment or discontinuing the policy might cost you other charges and penalties.

-7. Understand the tax benefits1
+Understand the tax benefits

 ULIPs offer not just an investment and life cover but tax benefits too.
 Under Section 80C of the Income Tax Act of 1961, a ULIP policyholder can avail tax benefit of up to INR 1.5 lakhs on the premiums under old regime of Tax.
 Apart from this, the death benefit is not taxable under Section 10(10D) of the Income Tax Act of 1961.
 You can also claim tax exemption on the maturity amount subject to satisfaction of the applicable terms and conditions under Income Tax Act.